 I have deferred writing to you ever since young

-Pettie has been in the neighbourhood hoping to be able to see him
+Pettie has been in the neighbourhood hoping to

 and to hear something from you more than I have been able to do.